-If you wish to sue someone for defamation, , you must commence the action within twelve (12) months from the date of publication.
+For material published after 1 January 2006 if you wish to sue someone in defamation, you must commence the action within twelve (12) months from the date of publication.
 The court has discretion to extend this period for up to three years if the plaintiff can show that it was not reasonable to have commenced an action within the twelve months period.
 In practice, persuading a court to extend the time to issue defamation proceedings has been described as a "difficult hurdle", which can only be satisfied in "relatively unusual circumstances".
 Not having money available to obtain legal advice is not a factor that justifies extending the limitation period.